medialab/minet/docs/cli.md

 Retrieve metadata about Youtube comments using the API.

 positional arguments:
-  column                      This argument can either take the name of the column containing the video's id/url if a file is passed as an argument, or a single youtube video's id/url if there is no file file                        CSV file containing the Youtube videos ids.
+  column                      Name of the CSV column containing videos or a single video. file                        CSV file containing the videos.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
   -k KEY, --key KEY           YouTube API Data dashboard API key.
 Can be used more than once.
 Can also be configured in a .minetrc file as "youtube.key" or read from the MINET_YOUTUBE_KEY env variable.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL               Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 example: